Not everyone knows how good essential oils are for body, mind and spirit, so today, I am answering some frequently asked questions about aromatherapy.

 How can I use essential oils?

-Aromatherapy – which is the use of essential oils – addresses the whole person.
+Aromatherapy – which is the use of pure essential oils – addresses the whole person.
 When used properly, essential oils allow you take charge of your overall well-being.

 They address issues like: